CodingItWrong/codingitwrong.com/_drafts/ember-orbit.md

 - store beforeQuery
 - store query

-When you add a message, you'll see a number of more entries:
+When you add a message, you'll see a number of additional entries:

 - store beforeUpdate
 - remote beforePush